cloudqubes/cloudqubes.github.io/_posts/2023-08-06-how-to-set-up-a-private-container-registry-with-harbor.md

 ```

+Note the image name starting with `registry.cloudqubes.com` which is the FQDN of our container registry.

 Use `kubectl` to create the Deployment.
 ```shell
 kubectl apply -f number-crunch.yml
 ```

-During the deployment, the nodes use `registry.cloudqubes.com` to locate the container registry.

-The node must be able to resolve this FQDN to the IP address of the harbor host.
-So, configure the FQDN `registry.cloudqubes.com` in the local DNS server in your data center.

-If you do not have a local DNS server, you can configure the `hosts` file in each node to map the IP address.

-After creating the Deployment, check whether all Pods are running.
+Check whether all Pods are running.
 ```shell
 kubectl get pods
 ```